Call me back, please

 But wait, there’s more!
 Once the inspections are done, the delays start rolling in like a thick London fog.
 Last-minute price changes crop up because they’ve “discovered something new” – all in the hopes that you’ll cave and accept a much lower offer than initially agreed upon.

-And here’s the kicker: if they’re not being upfront about their cash buyer status from the get-go, can you really trust them to play fair during the rest of the transaction?
+And here’s the kicker: if these cash home buying companies are not being upfront about their cash buyer status from the get-go, can you really trust them to play fair during the rest of the transaction?
 It’s a question worth pondering, wouldn’t you say?

 At the end of the day, a little due diligence can go a long way in the property game.
 So, keep your wits about you, and don’t be afraid to ask the tough questions.
 After all, it’s your home – and your hard-earned cash – on the line.